 Where do I go from here?

-Investing can be confusing.
+Investing can be confusing and sometimes feel a little boring, but is so important when it comes to building wealth for your family.
 When it comes to the stock market, index funds, crafting an investment portfolio and asset allocation, the best advice is to talk to a professional to find your own best investment possibilities.

 With all of this advice being spewed, there are some important takeaways to consider.
 When it comes to financial advice, you have to do what is right for you!
 You’re allowed to pick and choose which final advice you follow and what you push to the curb.